-As ornamental grasses become garden staples, they are also finding their way into more and more containers.
+As ornamental grasses become garden staples, they are finding their way into more and more containers.
 Growing ornamental grasses in containers is a great way to feature grasses without the worry of them spreading or taking over the garden.
-Container grown ornamental grasses are also much easier to divide.
+Container-grown ornamental grasses are also much easier to divide.

-The downside is that when growing grasses in containers, they are less hardy, by about by about 2 zones.
-An ornamental grass that would be hardy to USDA Zone 5 when planted in the ground,... will probably only survive to Zone 7 in a pot.
+The downside is that when you grow grasses in containers, they are less hardy, by about two zones.
+An ornamental grass that would be hardy to U.S. Department of Agriculture hardiness zone 5 when planted in the ground, will probably only survive to zone 7 in a pot.
 The actual hardiness of ornamental grasses grown in containers depends upon their exposure, the material of the container, the very variable weather fluctuations of the winter months, and how well you winterize them.
 However, you can always treat ornamental grasses in containers as annuals.

 01 of 10

 02 of 10